firefoxxy8/matchmaker/works/bible_kjv/psalms.md

 <p id="psa-43:5">Why art thou cast down, O my soul? and why art thou disquieted within me? hope in God: for I shall yet praise him, who is the health of my countenance, and my God.</p>

-<p id="psa-44:1"><To the chief Musician for the sons of Korah, Maschil.> We have heard with our ears, O God, our fathers have told us, what work thou didst in their days, in the times of old.</p>
+<p id="psa-44:1">We have heard with our ears, O God, our fathers have told us, what work thou didst in their days, in the times of old.</p>

 <p id="psa-44:2">How thou didst drive out the heathen with thy hand, and plantedst them; how thou didst afflict the people, and cast them out.</p>